Options and Settings - General

 Apply double-click timeout to other 'Go' methods, eg spacebar, MIDI control, etc: By default, the Double-Click Timeout is also applied to other methods of activating the 'Go' button, such as by the space bar on the keyboard, MIDI control, etc. If you need to fire consecutive cues rapidly using the keyboard, MIDI control, etc, then clear this checkbox.

 'Fade All' Time: The 'Stop All' button (optionally activated by pressing ESC) is designed as a panic button to stop any playing cue immediately.
 However, you may want a less abrupt stopping of audio.
-You can achieve this by holding down a Shift key when you press ESC or click the 'Stop All' button.
-This will cause a 'Fade All' instead of a 'Stop All'.
+You can achieve this using the 'Fade All' button (optionally activated by holding down a Shift key when you press ESC.
 The fade time is specified in this option.
 The default 'fade all' time is 1 second.

 Max.
 No. of Audio Files to Pre-Open: SCS pre-opens audio files so they are immediately ready for playback.
 By default the number of audio files pre-opened (excluding hotkey files) is 40, but you can specify a higher or lower number in this field.
-The number must be between 2 and 80 for SCS Professional and higher, or between 2 and 50 for other license levels.
+The number must be between 2 and 99.
 By specifying a low number you may save memory and improve performance on some computers.

 Max.
-No. of Video Files to Pre-Open: SCS pre-opens video files so they are immediately ready for playback.
-By default the number of video files pre-opened is 5, but you can specify a higher or lower number in this field.
-The number must be between 1 and 30.
+No. of Video/Image Files to Pre-Open: SCS pre-opens video and image files so they are immediately ready for playback.
+By default the number of video/image files pre-opened is 20, but you can specify a higher or lower number in this field.
+The number must be between 2 and 99.
 By specifying a low number you may save memory and improve performance on some computers, but specifying a higher number is preferred if you have videos to be run back-to-back.
 For example, if all your videos are pre-opened at the start of the run, then this saves processing time during the run.
-Note that when a video file is opened, a 'Priming' message will be displayed in the status line of the main window.
-On starting SCS it is recommend that you wait for the priming messages to complete before playing your first cue.

 Time Format for Cue Lengths, etc: Here you can indicate how you want cue lengths and other times displayed.
 Basically it is a choice of displaying minutes if the cue length is a minute or more; always displaying minutes; or display in seconds only.